OlavoMDSilva/Play-View/README.md

 **Play View** is a REST API platform designed to help users discover, review, and explore video games.
 The API provides endpoints for managing game data, including searching, filtering, and reviewing games.

-This project is a **work in progress** and is built using **Spring Boot** for the backend, with HATEOAS to provide hypermedia-driven API responses.
-The project aims to deliver a complete backend solution for a game review platform, with plans to deploy it publicly once fully developed.
+This project is a **work in progress** and is built using Spring Boot for the backend, with HATEOAS to provide hypermedia-driven API responses.
+The project aims to deliver a complete backend solution for a game review platform

 ### 💻 Features